celery/celery/docs/userguide/workers.rst

     * ``idrss``

-        Amount of unshared memory used for data (in kilobytes times ticks of execution)
+        Amount of non-shared memory used for data (in kilobytes times ticks of execution)

     * ``isrss``

-        Amount of unshared memory used for stack space (in kilobytes times ticks of execution)
+        Amount of non-shared memory used for stack space (in kilobytes times ticks of execution)

     * ``ixrss``